RED FLAG # 1

 Risks to People

-- Where the business model is premised on securing cheapest prices for customers (as opposed to other differentiating factors such as quality/service), retail prices often remain constant or reduce, even when costs of production, raw materials or demands for high-speed delivery increase.
+• Where the business model is premised on securing cheapest prices for customers (as opposed to other differentiating factors such as quality or service), retail prices often remain constant or reduce, even when costs of production, raw materials or demands for high-speed or just-in-time delivery increase.
 In such cases the company may use its purchasing power to place heavy price pressure on suppliers working on narrow margins, such that costs are passed onto the most vulnerable people in supply chains – such as factory workers, including migrant workers, women workers, producers and small-holder farmers – affecting their livelihoods and those of their families.
-(Right to fair/living wage; Right to adequate standard of living).
+(Right to fair/living wage; Right to adequate standard of living)

-- Suppliers under excessive price pressure may be incentivized to demand excessive overtime from workers, not pay wages or overtime, or not provide safe working conditions.
+• Suppliers under excessive price pressure may be incentivized to demand excessive overtime from workers, not pay or suppress wages or overtime, or not provide safe working conditions.
 Risks are exacerbated when the company provides little or no commitment to long-term sourcing, disincentivizing investment in improving working conditions.
-(Right to just and favorable conditions of work; Right to Health).
+(Right to just and favorable conditions of work; Right to Health)

-- Risks are greatest where the company locates (and relocates) production to countries where minimum or industry wages leave workers in poverty and workers lack adequate protections in law or in practice.
-(Right to an adequate standard of living; Right to fair/living wage).
-(See further Red Flag 23).
+• Risks are greatest where the company locates (and relocates) production to countries where minimum or industry wages leave workers in poverty and workers lack adequate protections in law or in practice.
+These same countries are then incentivized to keep labor costs low to maintain competitive advantage and continue to attract foreign investment from multinational companies.
+(Right to an adequate standard of living; Right to fair/living wage)

 Risk to the Business

-- Operational Risks: Companies may find themselves unable to guarantee traceability as suppliers under extreme price pressure may sub-contract production, leading to a longer, less transparent and less controllable supply chain.
+• Operational, Regulatory and Reputational Risks: Companies may find themselves unable to guarantee traceability as suppliers under extreme price pressure often sub-contract production, leading to a longer, less transparent and less controllable supply chain.

-- Financial Risk and Business Opportunity Risk: Data showing slowdowns in frequency of purchase of lowest price apparel goods, for example, and increases in the number of consumers willing to pay more for ethically sourced or sustainable goods, has led some business leaders to predict a backlash from consumers, “in the same way as plastics and deforestation linked to palm oil.”
+• Financial Risk and Business Opportunity Risk: Data shows consumer concerns about lowest price apparel goods, for example, and an increase in the number of consumers, particularly younger consumers and higher income consumers, who state that they would be willing to pay more for ethically sourced, sustainable goods.
+This suggests that there could be important shifts in consumer preferences that will impact lowest cost goods.
 Failure to address this may have financial implications including in the form of missed opportunities to adapt.

-- Regulatory Risk: Operating on a price leadership model can be associated with regulatory risk.
-Regulation has been tabled in some jurisdictions to reduce waste associated with low cost goods (e.g. in the UK, taxes on garments to fund recycling and repairing in the fashion industry have been proposed, and a government report proposed a ban on sending to landfill clothes that can be reused or recycled).
+• Regulatory Risk: Operating on a low cost goods and services business model can be associated with regulatory risk.
+Regulation has been tabled in some jurisdictions to reduce waste associated with low cost goods.
+Some examples include:

 What the UN Guiding Principles Say